brittlewis12/witness-budgets/witness-budgets.md

 ---

-## Part VIII: Objections and Responses
+## Part VIII: Objections and responses

-### 8.1 "This is too narrow - what about general AI alignment?"
+### 8.1 "This is too narrow — what about general AI alignment?"

 **Objection:** You're focused on mathematical reasoning, but most AI safety challenges (value learning, deception, robustness, goal misgeneralization) have nothing to do with formal proofs.